 Moreover, arranging the stakes in a desired pattern can be a useful guide to design.

-Provided that you have prepared the soil as suggested, all that will be needed during the growing period will be two topdressings of sulphate of potash, each at the rate of f oz per square yard.
-One should be given at the first sign of the petal colour opening from the bud, to improve stem strength and flower colour; the other during early September to improve tuber formation.
+Provided that you have prepared the soil as suggested, all that will be needed during the growing period will be two topdressings of sulfate of potash, each at the rate of 1 oz per square yard.
+One should be given at the first sign of the petal color opening from the bud, to improve stem strength and flower color; the other during early September to improve tuber formation.
 Monthly feeds of liquid manures made from seaweed extracts are also very good and give excellent results even if used for foliar feeding.
-The dahlia makes a lot of leaves in August and even in very wet weather the soil may remain dry round the roots.
+The dahlia makes a lot of leaves in August and even in very wet weather the soil may remain dry around the roots.

 Ground tubers can be left to produce flowers on the tips of their main stems.

 Allow about eight main stems per division to emerge, and cut off any others below soil level carefully with a knife.
 Large and giant-flowered varieties should be allowed to produce about five stems only.

 Pot tubers, unless they produce sufficient main shoots from below soil level, will have to be treated like green plants.
 The leading growth tip of the plant is pinched out, or ‘stopped’, about a month after planting out, usually when about six pairs of leaves have developed.
 This encourages side shoots to be produced so plenty of flowers come into bloom as a start; otherwise, if not stopped in advance, dahlia plants produce one central flower only at first.

 Take notice which are the strongest emerging side shoots after stopping, and when they are 3 inches long, remove the excess ones by snapping them out from their joints with the main stem.
 Retain five shoots only, however, with large and giant-flowered varieties.
 The technique with the pot tuber is to select initially the strongest main shoot, similar to that of the dahlia plant as the central growing stem, removing the others.